dlata29/HarpUAT/README.md

 ├── CSS/              # Modular CSS styles
 ├── App.jsx           # Main application layout and routing logic
 └── main.jsx          # Entry point

+**## 🌟 Core Services**

+### 1. Web Development
+Custom, SEO-friendly websites and e-commerce platforms engineered for speed and scale.

+### 2. App Development
+Native and cross-platform mobile applications (iOS & Android) that engage users and drive growth.

+### 3. AI Solutions
+Intelligent digital assistants ("AI Agents") and process automation tools designed to streamline business workflows.

+**## 🏆 Featured Product: OneRetire**
+The **OneRetire** app is a specialized retirement planning tool designed for UN staff and retirees.
+It helps users estimate benefits, track pension data, and plan their ideal post-retirement lifestyle.

+---

+**Copyright © 2026 Harp and Code | Wilson Jandrajupalli**
+*All rights reserved.
+Unauthorized reproduction or distribution of this code is strictly prohibited.*